wakininja/IMDB-Movie-Clone/README.md

   * Remove from favourites button: Each movie should have remove from favourites button, clicking on which should remove that movie from the list.

 **How To Use**
-  * To Use this alarm click the link https://wakininja.github.io/AlarmClock-SkillTest-Project/ to see this alarm live & play with it simple :)
+  * To Use this IMDB Movie Clone web app the link https://wakininja.github.io/IMDB-Movie-Clone/ to see this IMDB live & Search Your Movie simple :)

 **Web Technologies Used**
 * HTML
 * CSS
+* Bootstrap
 * JavaScript